nxjoshi/Mongo_Assets/CSFLE/Documentation/Document.md

 3. Look for **your_credential.js** and run node your_credential.js (**Please make sure you have pre configured your connection string inside it.**)

 ![Project Logo](images/DEBK.jpg)

+4. Carefully copy the DEBKey from your terminal , which we can use it in the main server code to encrypt the specific field.